10tion/adaptive-user-agent-switcher/README.md

 # Adapative User Agent Swicther
-Automatically switch User Agent based on display size (resolution) for those websites which still rely on User Agent to arrange layout.
+A simple chrome extension that automatically switch User-Agent on display size (resolution) change.
+Made for those websites which still rely on User-Agent to arrange layout.

-My personal use case: on samsung z fold 5:
+My personal use case, on samsung z fold 5:
 + Cover screen => Default Android mobile UA
 + Inner screen => iPad (mini) UA
 + Dex mode => Desktop UA

+## Usage
+If you find this, you know how to use it.